JocysCom/UMQF/MORA/analysis/enders-game/entities/petra-arkanian-actions.md

 1. Ender (Friend/Target)

 ### 1 Ender - protection

+Context: Petra warned Ender about the plot to kill him, giving him a chance to prepare and protect himself.

 - ΔOS = +0.05 (Warning of assassination plot)
 - VSA(Ender) = 0.60